datagrad/IMDB-Data-Analysis-in-SQL/docs/index.md

 We will be carrying out the entire analytics process into four segments, where each segment leads to significant insights from different combinations of tables.

-# Getting Database Ready for the Project
+# 1. Getting Database Ready for the Project

-## 1. Check the List of Database
+## a.
+Check the List of Database

 * The very first step of any MySQL analysis is to access the database and check if related data is available or not.
 * Use `show databases;` to access the list of databases: